 I first started blogging after watching the movie ‘Julie and Julia’, and started blogging about all kinds of things.
 It wasn’t until 2013 that I decided to only focus on food, as it’s my biggest interest, and on January 1st 2014 ‘Tine at Home’ was born.
-I first started this blog while living in a beautiful apartment in Antwerp, Belgium.
+When I started my blog I was living in a beautiful apartment in Antwerp, Belgium.
 It was the first time I ever lived by myself and had to cook on a daily basis in my tiny but efficient kitchen.
 I loved every part of it: the old crooked tiles, the dodgy stove, the high ceilings, the squeaking old wooden floors.
 I cooked for my family before moving to my own place but I was able to blossom more and experiment with flavours when I lived in Antwerp, as I didn’t have to worry about having a completely ruined meal and ending up with hungry parents and siblings banning me from the kitchen forever.
 I also started learning more about food photography and buying quirky plates and cutlery in the may antique shops in Antwerp.

-Apart from cooking, I’m also passionate about movies, quotes and last but certainly not least: Ireland.
 In the summer of 2015 I moved to the Emerald Isle, where I continued to blog about my culinary adventures there, while discovering everything Ireland has to offer when it comes to food, whether it’s visiting local farmers or simply recommending great places to eat.

 What kind of recipes do you post?

 I try to focus on seasonal ingredients as much as I can.
 By eating seasonal and local you are guaranteed to have fresher foods that didn’t have to travel halfway across the world to get to your home and you’ll also support local farmers, butchers, fishermen and so on.
 I also sometimes post movie recipes, as I have a big passion for movies and am always looking for great food in film.